dmbarbour/awelon/AboutAO.md

 Except for capabilities, these limitations are no loss of expressiveness.
 Whitespace in ABC means identity.
 AO has its own support for text, numbers, and blocks.

 AO requires a dedicated reader mode for capabilities.
-Upon reading `%{` it must read to the following `}`, including whitespace.
+Upon reading `%{`, AO must read to the following `}`, including whitespace.
+ABC capabilities cannot be nested, so there is no

 This rule ensures AO can syntactically represent the same set of capabilities that ABC can represent.
 However, capabilities may be rejected by the compiler.
 At the moment, AO generally permits two classes of capabilities:

 * ABC program annotations `%{&xyzzy}`
 * AO search attributes `%{:cost:10}`.